scrabbletank/farhome-rules/rulesdoc.md

 ### Backgrounds

 #### Magician's Apprentice
 You gain proficiency in Arcane spells.
-You gain 2 level 1 spell slot and start with a codex containing 4 cantrip or level 1 spells of your choosing.
+You gain 2 mana and start with a codex containing 4 cantrip or level 1 spells of your choosing.
 You gain 1 proficiency in Arcana and Lore.

 #### Coven Witch
 You gain proficiency in Curse spells.
-You gain 2 level 1 spell slot and start with a codex containing 4 cantrip or level 1 spells of your choosing.
-You gain 1 proficiency Nature and apothecary tools.
+You gain 2 mana and start with a codex containing 4 cantrip or level 1 spells of your choosing.
+You gain 1 proficiency Nature and Apothecary Tools.

 #### Priest
 You gain proficiency in Divine spells.
-You gain 2 level 1 spell slot and start with a codex containing 4 cantrip or level 1 spells of your choosing.
+You gain 2 mana and start with a codex containing 4 cantrip or level 1 spells of your choosing.
 You gain 1 proficiency in Religion and Medicine.

 #### Soldier
 You learn 1 maneuver you meet the requirements for and gain proficiency in 3 martial weapons.
 You may also choose one of the following trainings:
-- Shield Master: When attacked, you may spend 1 AP to reroll an attackers die, taking the new value.
+- Shield Master: When attacked, as long as you are holding a shield you may spend 1 AP to reroll 2 of the attackers dice, taking the new values.
-- Weapon Expert: Choose a weapon type, when making attacks with this weapon improve 1 proficient die to a superior die.
+- Weapon Expert: Choose a weapon type, when making attacks with this weapon you may reroll 1 die, taking the new value.
-- Defensive Stance: You may spend 1 AP reroll 1 defense die when making a defense roll
+- Defensive Stance: You may reroll 1 defense die when making a defense roll.
 - Ranger: + 2 to your attack range before penalities, and you take no penalties from attacking when someone is in your zone of control.
 You begin with Hide Armor, and 3 weapons you are proficient in.

 #### Noble
-You start with double starting gold and gain proficiency in a martial weapon.
-Your skill in trade and court proceedings allows you to improve 1 proficient die to a superior die for all charisma skills.
+You start with double the starting silver and gain proficiency in a martial weapon.
+Your skill in trade and court proceedings allows you to reroll 1 die for all charisma skills checks.
 You gain 5 proficiency points to spend among skills.
 You start with Padded armor and 1 martial weapon of your choice.

 #### Ranger
 Your time hunting and wandering through the wilderness has honed your skills.
 You gain 1 proficency with a ranged weapon, Nature, Survival and Animal Handling and your Move speed increases by 1 tile.
-In addition, you can improve 1 die to a superior die for initiative, Nature, Survival, and Animal Handling rolls.
+In addition, you can reroll 1 die when making an initiative, Nature, Survival, or Animal Handling roll.
 You start with Studded armor and 1 weapon of your choice.

 #### Street Urchin
 You gain 1 proficiency in Sleight of Hand, Stealth and Lockpicking and have expertise in those skills.
 Using the Hide action takes 1 less AP.
 You start with a simple weapon of your choice.